Meet The Wildlife Science Center Staff

 Bob joined the WSC staff in the fall of 2001, after spending seven years working at Long Lake Conservation Center as an educational instructor.
 Bob is a licensed science teacher with lots of experience teaching and writing curriculum.

-Matt Row: Animal Care Coordinator
+Roberta Ryan: Animal Care Coordinator

 Roberta has a Bachelor's degree in Fisheries and Wildlife from the University of Minnesota - Twin Cities.
-She became a full-fledged staff member after serving as an animal care and education volunteer at WSC for nearly 8 years.
+She became a full-fledged staff member in 2016 after serving as an animal care and education volunteer at WSC for nearly 8 years.
 Roberta has been part of multiple wildlife research programs, including the Isle Royale Wolf-Moose Project, the MN DNR Moose Project, the Voyageurs National Park Wolf and Beaver Projects, and the Yellowstone National Park Wolf Project.

 Samantha graduated from the University of Minnesota-Twin Cities with a Bachelor of Science in Fisheries, Wildlife, and Conservation Biology.
 She joined the WSC staff in 2017 after serving as a summer animal care intern and a volunteer.